lauraVAck/firstproject/README.md

 # firstproject
 This is my first project on Software Carpentryology.
-It contains nice software for performing my data analysis.
+It contains great software for performing my data analysis.

 ## Usage
 Description